 Why Law and Anthropology?

 Law deals with every day complex realities, so does anthropology.
 Yet too often they operate as disconnected disciplines, this is especially the case in mainstream German (legal) academia.
 Taking the multiple theoretical and practical entanglements and tensions between both disciplines into account, I am specifically interested in conceptual and methodological convergences of both disciplines.
 In my current project, I use ethnography to examine the legal affects (Rechtsgefühl), legal epistemologies (Rechtswissen), and legal consciousness (Rechtsbewusstsein) of religious and ethnic minorities in Europe, specifically the Yazidis in Germany.
 I conceive of law as an intergenerational and transnational product of knowledge practices and a mode of consciousness in a world of affects—one that can be observed through dispute resolution.
-In doing so, I go beyond a state centered, positivistic, and nationalist concept of law and emphasize a legal pluralistic concept of law.
+In doing so, I go beyond a state centered, positivistic, and nationalist concept of law and endorse the concept of normative pluralities.